StefanScott/urweb-colorThing_Fk/README.md

 Id = string
 ```

-However, the two instances of Id defined in the program (the primary keys of tables 'thing' and 'color') have type 'int', not 'string'.
+However, both instances of Id defined in the program (the primary keys of tables 'thing' and 'color') have type 'int', not 'string'.

 Thanks for any help explaining these errors!